 Every month, the District will pay 0.75% of the employee's previous month's salary into an approved retirement plan on behalf of the employee.
-The employee may take up to three (3) months to identify said fund, after which, the benefit will be paused and only restarted after said fund is identified.
+The employee may take up to one (1) year to transfer accrued contributions to said fund, after which, the benefit will be paused and the accrued contributions paid directly to the employee.